Soham01011/Devopslab/README.md

 # Devopslab
-2 To perform installation of Git and work on local and remote Git repositories 3 To understand and perform version control system / source code management using Git 4 To install and configure Jenkins to test and deploy an application with Maven 5 To create and build a CI/CD pipeline in Jenkins to test and deploy an application over the tomcat server 6 To implement Jenkins Master-Slave Architecture with Scaling 7 To perform continuous testing of web application using Selenium
+2 To perform installation of Git and work on local and remote Git repositories \n 3 To understand and perform version control system / source code management using Git \n 4 To install and configure Jenkins to test and deploy an application with Maven \n 5 To create and build a CI/CD pipeline in Jenkins to test and deploy an application over the tomcat server 6 To implement Jenkins Master-Slave Architecture with Scaling 7 To perform continuous testing of web application using Selenium